Single-pixel imaging of a translational object: Results and discussion

 \subsection{Experiments}

 The proposed method is verified through experiments.
-The experimental system device consists of a light-emitting diode (LED) source with a maximum power of 5$~\mathrm{W}$, a linear motorized stage(GCD-302003M, Daheng Optics), a digital micromirror device (DMD, Texas Instruments DLP7000), a photomultiplier tube(PMT, H10682-01, Hamamatsu Photonics), and a data acquisition board, as show in Fig.\ref{fgr:fig5}.
+The experimental system device consists of a light-emitting diode (LED) source with a maximum power of 5~$\mathrm{W}$, a linear motorized stage (KA400Z, Zolix), a DMD (Texas Instruments DLP7000), a photomultiplier tube (PMT, H10682-210, Hamamatsu Photonics), and a data acquisition board, as depicted in Fig.~\ref{fgr:fig5}.
 The modulation patterns are preloaded into the DMD in advance for modulation.
 The transmitted object is imaged on the DMD after being illuminated by the light source.
-After being modulated by the DMD, the modulated light is collected into the PMT and converted into the measurement values through the data acquisition board.
-In this section, a total of two groups of experiments are set.
-In the first group of experiments, a linear motorized stage with a maximum speed of 9.87$~\mathrm{mm/s}$ was used to experiment of moving objects at a constant speed.
-In the second group of experiments, the acceleration movement experiment was realized with a mounting platform that slid along a rail.
-The mounting platform was connected to a suspended weight using a pulley.
-The DMD operated at a high refresh rate of 20000 $~\mathrm{Hz}$.
-The pixel size of the modulation patterns located on the DMD was $256 \times 256$ piexls, and every $2 \times 2$ pixels were merged into one super pixel, which meant that the image size of the moving object was $128 \times 128$ pixels.
-The Fourier basis patterns used in the method were binarized by the Floyd-Steinberg dithering algorithm\cite{floyd1976adaptive} with an upsampling rate of one.
-In each group of experiments, a total of 9,996 patterns were used corresponding to a frame numbers of 1666, and the total measurement time was 0.4998$~\mathrm{s}$ for modulating rate of 20000$~\mathrm{Hz}$.
+After being modulated by the DMD, the modulated light is collected into the PMT and converted into measurement values through the data acquisition board.
+The DMD operated at a high refresh rate of 20000~$\mathrm{Hz}$.
+The pixel size of the modulation patterns located on the DMD was $256 \times 256$ pixels, and all $2 \times 2$ pixels were merged into one super pixel, meaning that the image size of the moving object was $128 \times 128$ pixels.
+The Fourier basis patterns used in the method were binarized using the Floyd–Steinberg dithering algorithm\cite{floyd1976adaptive} with an upsampling ratio of 1.
+In each experiment group, 9996 patterns were used corresponding to frame numbers of 1666, and the total measurement time was 0.4998~$\mathrm{s}$ for a modulating rate of 20000~$\mathrm{Hz}$.
+Guo et al.'s method\cite{guo2022fast} was also applied for comparison.
+The geometric moment patterns used in the experiments were binarized using the Floyd–Steinberg dithering algorithm\cite{floyd1976adaptive} with an upsampling ratio of 2.
+The total number of patterns for Guo et al.'s method\cite{guo2022fast} was 6664 corresponding to 1666 moving frames and the total measurement time was also 0.4998~$\mathrm{s}$ for a modulating rate of 13333~$\mathrm{Hz}$.